 - Individual psychological makeup

-Ultimately, the choice of which hormone or hormones and which route of administration should depend on what each individual is comfortable with in view of what she perceives to be her needs, goals and lifestyle.
+Ultimately, the choice of which hormone or hormones and which route of administration should depend on what each individual is comfortable within view of what she perceives to be her needs, goals, and lifestyle.

-Estrogen, progesterone and testosterone can all be given using any of the described methods.
-But, for the sake of clarity and simplicity and to lessen confusion (mine, because I can't figure out how to do it all at once) I will first discuss the routes of administration using estrogen alone.
+Estrogen, progesterone, and testosterone can all be given using any of the described methods.
+But, for the sake of clarity and simplicity and to lessen confusion (mine, because I can’t figure out how to do it all at once) I will first discuss the routes of administration using estrogen alone.
 I will then go on to progesterone, testosterone, combination therapy, indications for each and rationales.

 The oral route of HRT, usually a tablet taken daily is the most frequently utilized method of HRT in the world.
-The most well known oral estrogen replacement product is sold under the brand name Premarin and is a "conjugated equine estrogen" and is extracted from pregnant mare's urine.
+The most well known oral estrogen replacement product is sold under the brand name Premarin and is a “conjugated equine estrogen” and is extracted from pregnant mare’s urine.
 There are several other oral estrogen products available and each manufacturer gives various reasons why their product is superior.
 I prefer to use brand name over generic products when possible because I believe some generic formulations of estrogen are not bioequivelent.
-The advantages of the oral route include that for most people it's easy to take a pill, it's relatively inexpensive and for most women it effectively delivers estrogen into the bloodstream.
+The advantages of the oral route include that for most people it’s easy to take a pill, it’s relatively inexpensive and for most women, it effectively delivers estrogen into the bloodstream.
 There are some disadvantages.
-It is not effective in everyone and causes nausea or other gastrointestinal upsets and occasionally headaches.
+It is not effective for everyone and causes nausea or other gastrointestinal upsets and occasionally headaches.
 Infrequently it may cause an elevation in blood pressure.
 Some of these problems may be related to what is termed the bolus effect on the liver.
 After an estrogen tablet is absorbed by the upper gastrointestinal tract it is transported directly to the liver.
-This supraphysiologic amount of estrogen arriving all at once induces the the cells of the liver to alter its production of enzymes.
+This supraphysiologic amount of estrogen arriving all at once induces the cells of the liver to alter its production of enzymes.

-Transdermal Patch methods for estrogen administration has the hypothetical advantage of avoiding this "first liver pass" and at times can be effective in patients who don't respond to tablets.
+This method for estrogen administration has the hypothetical advantage of avoiding this “first liver pass” and at times can be effective in patients who don’t respond to tablets.
 There are a number of patches available today and they share some common elements.
 Estradiol the bioactive estrogen, a delivery system which allows the hormone to be gradually absorbed by the skin and an adhesive to keep it on.
 It is applied to the skin and replaced once or twice weekly as contrasted to the daily estrogen tablet.
 The estrogen is absorbed gradually over the length of time each individual patch is worn and this is more physiologic.
 It has the disadvantage of causing skin irritation in 10-30% of those who try it.
 Sometimes this is mild and can be alleviated simply by moving the patch to a different area of skin daily but can be severe enough to require its discontinuance.
 It is not as acceptable to some women who exercise strenuously or live in warmer climates as there is greater difficulty with adherence to the skin with increased perspiration.
 When skin irritation is the caused by the adhesive in the patch delivery system estrogen gel is available from a number of pharmacies and can be rubbed directly on the skin daily without the use of the patch system and is an effective alternative.

-Suppositories perform the same function as the cream delivery method.
+These perform the same function as the cream delivery method.
 They are preferred by some users who find them less messy.